jembi/hearth/README.md

 Our high level plan for the project can be found [here](https://docs.google.com/document/d/1wJr-A0xJFEwwR9y5c5tVGb0_rH7IQFBJRhMNRU31Fis/edit?usp=sharing).

 # Documentation
-For more information regarding the capabilities of hearth and how to get working please refere to the [wiki documentation](https://github.com/jembi/hearth/wiki)
+For more information regarding the capabilities of Hearth and how to get working with it please refer to the [wiki documentation](https://github.com/jembi/hearth/wiki)

 # Usage
 To run in development mode use the following commands.
 First Mongo needs to be available on your system.
 The easiest way to do this is through docker: